 We have lots of running workouts here on the blog!

-Oh, and you may venture into a spinning class to improve leg strength and endurance and tone!
+Oh, and you may venture into a spinning class to improve leg strength, endurance, and tone!

 I have really been struggling with my weight!
 My goal was to lose 20 pounds.
 I am reaching out to you because I trust your good sense.
 I have not been able to find any exercise that has been hard enough to be productive, yet not so hard that I give up before I try.
 I am precariously close to being prediabetic and I am SO very unhappy with my body and the way it looks and feels.
 I would so appreciate any words of wisdom you could pass down!

-There was a a lot that went into answering this question, and several back and forth correspondents to follow.
+There was a lot that went into answering this question, and back and forth correspondence to follow.
 Here was a summary of some of our first goals we agreed upon: